Oregon Coast Road Trip Itinerary

 11. Cape Kiwanda

-Cape Kiwanda is the smallest cape on the Three Capes Scenic Route but it’s the best one to spot intense wave action.
+Cape Kiwanda is the smallest cape on the Three Capes Scenic Route, but it’s the best one for spotting intense wave action.
 The area features natural formations that swirl the ocean into frothy pools.

 Unreal view at Pacific City